chrismbah/strapi-devblog-readme/README.md

 # Create a Standard Strapi App

-Create your Strapi app in a folder named backend.
+Create your Strapi app in a folder named `backend`.

 ```bash
 npx create-strapi-app@5.0.4 backend --quickstart